ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

 If all verifications succeed, the handler replies with a 2.05 (Content) response containing both the group keying material and the individual keying material for the Client, or information enabling the Client to derive it.

-The payload of the response is formatted as a CBOR map.
-The format for the group keying material is the same as defined in the response of {{gid-get}}.
+The payload of the response is formatted as a CBOR map, which includes the same fields of the response defined in {{gid-get}}.
+In particular, the format for the group keying material is the same as defined in the response of {{gid-get}}.
+The CBOR map can include additional parameters that specify the individual keying material for the Client.
 The specific format of individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ27) and registered in {{iana-reg}}.

 Optionally, the KDC can make the sub-resource at /ace-group/GROUPNAME/nodes/NODENAME also Observable {{RFC7641}} for the associated node.
 In case the KDC removes that node from the group without having been explicitly asked for it, this allows the KDC to send an unsolicited 4.04 (Not Found) response to the node as a notification of eviction from the group (see {{sec-node-removal}}).